How to add an AI chatbot to your website

 Keep the AI honest

 The fastest way to lose trust is a chatbot that pretends to be a person and then fails.
 Be upfront that the first responder is automated, keep answers short, and make the handoff obvious.
-Support Buddy keeps every website conversation in the same inbox as your WhatsApp and Instagram threads, so a teammate can take over without copy-pasting history, and every visitor becomes a contact you can reach again.
+Support Buddy keeps website, WhatsApp, and Instagram Conversations in one inbox so a Teammate can continue with the full history.

 A simple setup checklist